Project Members

 Yuya Ishihara is a project lecturer at Hitotsubashi University and a technological consultant at Xspear Consulting, Inc. After graduating master’s degree from Graduate School of Information Science and Technology, The University of Tokyo, he worked as a quantitative trader and then as a machine learning engineer at a venture company.
 Currently he is researching Law and AI field and interested in how the justice will be affected by technology.

-Ryutaro Ohara Attorney, Nakamura, Tsunoda & Matsumoto
+Ryutaro Ohara HIAS Visiting Researcher / Attorney, Nakamura, Tsunoda & Matsumoto

-Ryutaro Ohara Attorney, Nakamura, Tsunoda & Matsumoto
+Ryutaro Ohara HIAS Visiting Researcher / Attorney, Nakamura, Tsunoda & Matsumoto

 Ryutaro Ohara is an attorney at Nakamura, Tsunoda & Matsumoto, Japan.
 He represents companies in litigations or disputes on corporate law, contracts and other business-related matters.
 He also advises clients on Mergers and acquisitions and corporate restructuring.

 His work includes the representation of Software development companies, the advises on contract negotiations for AI development and data licensing agreements.
 He is recently interested in the impact of the use of AI on the behavior of people and businesses.
+He is participating in the projects as a visiting scholar at Hitotsubashi University.

 Keyaki Atsushi Associate Professor, Graduate School of Social Data Science, Hitotsubashi University